 |File versioning||✖||✖||✔ (30-days)||✔ (30-days)||✔ (500 versions)||✔ (500 versions)||✔ (500 versions)||✔ (500 versions)|

 pCloud is one of the only cloud storage providers offering a lifetime subscription, providing you with 500GB of storage for a one-time payment of $175, or 2TB for $350.
 Alternatively, annual plans are available for $47.88 and $95.88 respectively.

 Monthly payment options are also available, and there’s a fully functional free plan with 10GB of storage.
-You can also choose a family plan, which supports up to four users, while business-specific solutions start at $9.99 per user.
+You can also choose a family plan, which supports up to four users.
 All plans come with advanced collaboration and file-sharing features, and you can even back up files from a series of third-party platforms.